ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/3_styling_data.md

  7. Add other accessories as you find necessary.
  8. When you are done, press the **Export as PDF** button and save the PDF somewhere accessible.
  9. If you save this project you can always get back to your print composer under **Project > Print Composers**.

+TODO grouping layers / showing and hiding layers by map ("locking")

 <div style="page-break-after: always;"></div>